 The Guidelines provide that a majority of the trustees serving on our board of trustees must be independent as required by the NYSE listing standards.
-In addition, our board of trustees has adopted certain independence standards

-(the "Independence Standards") to assist it in making determinations with respect to the independence of trustees.
+Our board of trustees has also adopted certain independence standards (the "Independence Standards") to assist it in making determinations with respect to the independence of trustees.
 The Independence Standards are available for viewing on our website at www.nationalstorageaffiliates.com.
-Based upon its review of all relevant facts and circumstances, in 2018, our board of trustees affirmatively determined that six of our nine trustees-George L. Chapman, Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo, and Rebecca L. Steinfort-qualified as independent trustees under the NYSE listing standards and the Independence Standards.
-In 2019, our board of trustees conducted a similar review and assessment and affirmatively determined that seven of our nine trustees-George L. Chapman, Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo, Rebecca L. Steinfort and Mark Van Mourick-qualify as independent trustees under the NYSE listing standards and the Independence Standards.
-In addition, based upon its review of all relevant facts and circumstances, our board of trustees has affirmatively determined that Mr. Warren, a trustee nominee, would qualify as an independent trustee under the NYSE listing standards and the Independence Standards if he is elected at the Annual Meeting.
-Mr. Howard is not standing for re-election.
+Based upon its review of all relevant facts and circumstances, in each of 2019 and 2020, our board of trustees affirmatively determined that eight of our ten trustees-George L. Chapman, Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo, Rebecca L. Steinfort, Mark Van Mourick and J. Timothy Warren-qualified as independent trustees under the NYSE listing standards and the Independence Standards.

 In making these determinations, the board of trustees considered the relationships and transactions described below under "Certain Relationships and Related Transactions."
-In addition, in determining independence with respect to Mr. Warren, the board of trustees considered an agreement between the Company and an entity owned and controlled by Mr. Warren, pursuant to which such entity performed services for the Company related to the identification and recruitment of additional PROs.
-In connection with these services, between January 2018 through March 2019, the Company paid or expects to pay the entity an aggregate of \$115,000.
-As of March 2019, the Company and Mr. Warren have concluded the agreement for these services.
-The board of trustees also considered reimbursements paid by the Company to Mr. Warren for travel expenses incurred in connection with attending PRO advisory committee meetings.
-In conjunction with Mr. Warren becoming a trustee, subject to his election at the Annual Meeting, he will resign as a member of the PRO advisory committee.
+In addition, in determining independence with respect to Mr. Warren in 2019, the board of trustees considered an agreement between the Company and an entity owned and controlled by Mr. Warren, pursuant to which such entity performed services for the Company related to the identification and recruitment of additional PROs.
+In connection with these services, between January 2018 through March 2019, the Company paid the entity an aggregate of \$115,000.
+The Company and Mr. Warren concluded the agreement for these services in March 2019.
+The board of trustees also considered reimbursements paid by the Company to Mr. Warren in 2019 for travel expenses incurred in connection with attending PRO advisory committee meetings.
+In conjunction with Mr. Warren becoming a trustee, he resigned as a member of the PRO advisory committee.